julien-muke/deploy-nextjs-app-on-aws-amplify/README.md

 Step 2.
 Push your Next.js 14 app to GitHub

 Step 3.
-Set up AWS Amplify
+Set up AWS Amplify & Deploy the Next.js 14 app

 Step 4.
-Deploy the Next.js 14 app
+Set up a custom domain in AWS Route 53

 Step 5.
-Set up a custom domain in AWS Route 53

-Step 6.
 Configure the custom domain in AWS Amplify

 ## ➡️ Step 1 - Create and configure a Next.js 14 app